Face the Sun: Release and promotion

-Pre-orders for the album opened on April 22.
+Pre-orders for Face the Sun opened on April 22.
 On May 23, a highlight medley was released, as a preview of the 9 tracks of the album.
-The album will be supported by the 'Be the Sun' World Tour, their first tour after the Ode to You Tour, which ended prematurely in early 2020 due to the COVID-19 pandemic.
+The album will be supported by the Be The Sun World Tour, their first tour after the Ode to You Tour, which ended prematurely in early 2020 due to the COVID-19 pandemic.
 The Be the Sun tour began in Seoul, followed by stops in North America and Asia.

 Seventeen released a trailer for the reissue of the album, titled Sector 17, at their concert in Seoul.
 Sector 17 was released on July 18, 2022.

 Commercial performance

+Face the Sun

 Face the Sun surpassed 1.74 million pre-orders in one week, exceeding Seventeen's previous career high of 1.41 million pre-orders for Attacca.
 On May 20, it was reported that the album had recorded two million pre-orders.
 According to the Gaon Music Chart, the album sold 2,239,351 copies in the month of May.
 Face the Sun debuted at number seven on the US Billboard 200, earning 44,000 album-equivalent units, including 42,000 pure album sales, in its first week.
 It is Seventeen's highest-charting and first top-ten album on the chart, having previously reached the top 20 twice in 2021 with their EPs Your Choice and Attacca.

+Sector 17

 According to Hanteo, Sector 17 sold 1,126,104 copies in its first week.
 Later it was reported that the EP sold 2 million copies in its first week, making Seventeen the second K-pop group to sell over 2 million copies in the first week of release.

 Critical reception

+Both Face the Sun and Sector 17 were met with generally positive reviews.
 In a positive review for Teen Vogue, Sara Delgado praised Face the Sun for its "sonic versatility."
-For NME, Abby Webster gave Face the Sun four stars, and wrote that the album's singles paled in comparison to the album's "familiar yet sublimely inventive B-sides."
+For NME, Abby Webster gave Face the Sun four out of five stars, and wrote that the album's singles paled in comparison to the album's "familiar yet sublimely inventive B-sides."
 Abbie Aitken for Clash wrote that "Face the Sun is a testament of Seventeen's influence as a key group within K-pop."
+AllMusic's Neil Z. Yeung gave both Face the Sun and Sector 17 four out of five stars, praising Face the Sun's use of various genres, writing that the album was an "excellent mix of party-starting anthems".

-Sarina Bhutani of MTV named Face the Sun one of the albums of the year, saying that "with the release of this album, they [Seventeen] created their most sonically settled, emotionally confident record yet".
+Sarina Bhutani of MTV named Face the Sun one of the albums of the year, saying that "with the release of this album, [Seventeen] created their most sonically settled, emotionally confident record yet".
+Time Magazine named Sector 17 as one of the best K-pop albums of 2022, describing Face the Sun as an "artistic feat", though writing that the repackaged album, Sector 17 is "superior".